Having to refer to “The Act” is often an unpleasant (but necessary) process for those starting or running a co-op.

 Who needs to read this stuff?

 Few people sit down to read hundreds of pages of legal jargon.
 More generally, “the Act” is used as a reference.
-People look up specific information in the Act when a situation requires a look at the rules (for example, if the board is wondering how to distribute unallocated earnings).
+People look up specific information in the Act when a situation requires a look at the rules (for example, if the board is wondering how to distribute profit).

-When starting a new co-op, expect to spend a fair amount of time referencing the Act, because you’ll want to set up articles and bylaws that comply with legislation.
+When starting a new co-op, expect to spend a fair amount of time referencing the Act, because you’ll want to set up articles and bylaws that follow the rules.

 At Co-operatives First, we have three professionals with Master-level policy degrees to navigate this stuff and sometimes we still have to hire a lawyer for help.
 But, in general, with a bit of patience and more than one set of eyes, the rules can be deciphered by anyone.